Have you ever been curious about what monitor refresh rate is?

 On top of that, if you are a film maker, good luck convincing Cinephiles to watch your “Life-Like” video instead of the cinematic 24 FPS movies.

-However, if you are adamanet on getting a high FPS cameras you can find such in all categories including the best action cameras (as suggest by OIC)
+However, if you are adamanet on getting a high FPS cameras you can find such in all categories including the best action cameras.

 It should be noted here that while 24 FPS is the standard for movies.
 30 FPS has been the standard for Television.